 Friday Noon Study Group

+This Friday, we'll conclude our study of the Book of Micah by looking at chapters 5-7.
+After some more information on the ideal future, we'll return to another lament over a decadent society followed by the promise of the ultimate triumph of God's kingdom.
 Our informal discussion group meets every Friday from noon to one in the CBI Social Hall.
-All are welcome to join us, regardless of their level of expertise.
+All are welcome to join us, regardless of their level of expertise or whether they have attended previous sessions.
 Please bring whatever copy of the Bible you might have (the more different translations the livelier the discussion).
 If you have questions, please contact Jay Jacoby at firstname.lastname@example.org.